 What was your greatest professional accomplishment in 2015?

-What qualities and/or personality traits do you feel make you most successful in your profession?
+What qualities and/or personality traits do you feel make you most successful?

 Tell us about your family.